tomv564/tomv564.github.com/about.md

 permalink: /about/
 ---

-I am Tom, great deleter of untested shitty code.
+I am Tom, great reinventor of wheels